yuvraj-singh-tech/flight-stabilization-system/README.md

 The **Real-Time Flight Stabilization System (RT-FSS)** is an FPGA-based control system designed to **maintain and correct the pitch orientation of a flight platform in real time**.

+The system is implemented and tested on the **Xilinx Spartan-7 SP701 FPGA development board**.

-When the platform tilts due to motion or external disturbance, RT-FSS continuously senses the motion, estimates the **pitch angle**, computes corrective control output, and updates the actuator signal to restore stable pitch.
+When the platform tilts due to motion or external disturbances, RT-FSS continuously senses the motion, estimates the **pitch angle**, computes the corrective control output, and updates the actuator signal to restore stable pitch.

-The complete stabilization path is implemented directly in **Verilog RTL**, forming a **deterministic real-time hardware pipeline** on FPGA.
+The complete stabilization path is implemented directly in **Verilog RTL**, forming a **deterministic real-time hardware pipeline** on the FPGA.

 Instead of relying on a processor-based software loop, the system performs stabilization using **dedicated digital hardware**, enabling predictable timing and consistent control behavior.